jucian0/posts/developing-redux.md

         payload: {label:'Push up', complete:false}
     }
     ```
 - Reducers - reducers are pure functions that perform your intentions in state application, that function receives the current state and the action, that is running.
-For every action you should provide a reaction in your reducer.
+For every action, you should provide a reaction in your reducer.

     ```typescript
     function reducer(state, action){